CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - Analysis.md

 According to [Varonis](https://www.varonis.com/blog/the-difference-between-active-directory-and-ldap#:~:text=An%20LDAP%20query%20is%20a,%3DYourDomain%2CDC%3Dcom):

-**LDAP (Lightweight Directory Access Protocol)** is an open and cross platform **protocol used for directory services authentication** and **provides the communication language that applications use to communicate with other directory services servers**.
+_**LDAP (Lightweight Directory Access Protocol)** is an open and cross platform protocol used for directory services authentication and provides the communication language that applications use to communicate with other directory services servers._

-> _**Directory services** store the users, passwords, and computer accounts, and share that information with other entities on the network._
+> **Directory services** store the users, passwords, and computer accounts, and share that information with other entities on the network.

-In layman's terms: **LDAP is a way of speaking to Active Directory (AD)**.
+In layman's terms: **LDAP is a way of speaking to Active Directory (AD)** and it is used to store information about users, hosts, and many other objects.

 The relationship between AD and LDAP is much like the relationship between Apache and HTTP: